 Like Abilify lawsuits, Mirapex lawsuits claim that the drug’s manufacturer knew about the risks of compulsive gambling (or should have known from the scores of studies indicating a link), but failed to properly study them or warn patients about them.

 A federal jury awarded $8.2 million in compensatory and punitive damages to a plaintiff who claimed that Mirapex caused him to gamble compulsively over a four-year period and lose $260,000.

 Several months after this settlement was awarded, 250 additional Mirapex lawsuits, consolidated as part of a multi-district litigation, settled for an undisclosed amount.

 Get a Free Legal Consultation

 The awards and settlements above do not guarantee the same results for Abilify plaintiffs, but the similarity of the lawsuits does create a compelling precedent for attorneys and plaintiffs alike.

 If you or someone you know took Abilify and began to gamble uncontrollably, you may be eligible for legal action.
-Contact us to learn your rights and options during a free, no-obligation case review.
+Contact us to learn your rights during a free, no-obligation case review.